 Bring home a special gift from your trip to Perdido Key by shopping with local artists.
 Artworks Local Arts and Gifts is a must.
 You can shop for photographs, paintings, carvings, ceramics, and pottery made right on the island.

 This shop has art from over 30 local artisans, and the inventory constantly changes.
 Each visit will show you a different selection of art pieces.
-If you want to try your own creative work, you can sign up for an art class at the gallery.
+If shopping isn't enough, the gallery also offers art classes you can sign up for on-site.
+It's an easy way to spend a rainy afternoon or slow down after a full day at the beach, and you'll leave with something you actually made yourself.

 Johnson Beach Road, Pensacola, FL 32507